Charing Cross

-Charing Cross (/ˈtʃærɪŋ/ CHARR-ing) is a junction in Westminster, London, England, where six routes meet.
+Charing Cross (/ˈtʃærɪŋ/ CHA-ring) is a junction in Westminster, London, England, where six routes meet.
 Since the early 19th century, Charing Cross has been the notional "centre of London" and became the point from which distances from London are measured.
 Clockwise from north, the routes that meet at Charing Cross are: the east side of Trafalgar Square leading to St Martin's Place and then Charing Cross Road; the Strand leading to the City; Northumberland Avenue leading to the Thames Embankment; Whitehall leading to Parliament Square; The Mall leading to Admiralty Arch and Buckingham Palace; and two short roads leading to Pall Mall and St James's.

-Historically, the name was derived from the hamlet of Charing ('Riverbend') that occupied the area of this important road junction in the middle ages, together with the grand Eleanor cross that once marked the site.
+The name is derived from the hamlet of Charing ('Riverbend') that occupied the area of this important road junction in the middle ages, together with the grand Eleanor cross that once marked the site.
 The medieval monumental cross, the Charing Cross (1294–1647), was the largest and most ornate instance of a chain of medieval Eleanor crosses running from Lincoln to this location.
 It was a landmark for many centuries of the hamlet of Charing, Westminster, which later gave way to government property; a little of the Strand; and Trafalgar Square.
 The cross in its historical forms has lent its name to its locality, including Charing Cross Station.
 On the forecourt of this terminus station stands the ornate Queen Eleanor Memorial Cross, a taller emulation of the original, built to mark the station's opening in 1864.

 A bronze equestrian statue of Charles I, erected in 1675, stands on a high plinth, situated roughly where the medieval monumental cross (the 'Charing Cross') had previously stood for 353 years, since its construction in 1294, until it was destroyed in 1647 by the revolutionary government of Oliver Cromwell.
 The famously beheaded King, appearing ascendant, is the work of French sculptor Hubert Le Sueur.
-Charing Cross is marked on contemporary maps as the road junction around the statue's traffic island.
-It is a thoroughfare in postal addresses: Drummonds Bank, on the corner with The Mall, retains the address 49 Charing Cross and 1-4 Charing Cross continues to exist.
-The name previously applied to the whole stretch of road between Great Scotland Yard and Trafalgar Square, but since January 1931 most of this section of road has been designated part of the 'Whitehall' thoroughfare.
+Charing Cross is marked on modern maps as the road junction around the statue's traffic island.
+The name previously applied to the road between Great Scotland Yard and Trafalgar Square, but since January 1931 most of this section has been designated part of Whitehall.